Ganesh-AT/wavedrom/Introducing.WaveDrom.24.01.00.md

 ![](demo/fit2pane.png)

-Enabling this feature doesn't alter the core contents of the rendered SVG.
-By default, the width and height of the picture are set to the rendered image's absolute width and height.
-If *fit2pane* is set, the width and height are configured to 100% of the picture's container element.
+Enabling this feature doesn\'t alter the core contents of the rendered SVG.
+By default, the width and height of the picture are set to the rendered image\'s absolute width and height.
+If *fit2pane* is set, the width and height are configured to 100% of the picture\'s container element.

 #### Avoiding *style* and *defs* Leakage with *wrapSvgInImg*